Paush Purnima : Significance and Importance

 - Doing charity on Paush Purnima is also very auspicious.
 It is believed that charity done on this day is fructified easily.
 Free meals are served to the needy in temples and ashrams as a part of ‘anna daan’.

 Shakambari Jayanti is also observed during Paush Purnima.
 The followers of ISKCON and Vaishnava Sampradaya start Pushyabhishek Yatra on this day.
-Tribes living in rural parts of Chhattisgarh celebrate Charta festival on Paush Purnima day.
+Tribes living in rural parts of Chhattisgarh celebrate Charta festival on Purnima day.